 What activities encourage novels note-taking?

 Plan for regular family gatherings to enjoy reading together.
-Gravitate towards reading clubs and avid readers for mutual reading sessions.
-Reading can be a solo affair mostly, but it does not mean we cannot enjoy the companionship of other like-minded individuals while we read novel stories and take notes.
+Gravitate towards wholesome reading clubs and avid readers for mutual reading sessions.
+Reading can be a solo affair mostly, but it does not mean we cannot enjoy the companionship of other like-minded bright individuals while we read novel stories and take notes.
 In fact, when we take notes with trusted writers, we may learn more than we can in solitude.
 An idea may be NaNoWriMo Monthly Meetups.

 Are there any games to cultivate story-telling skills?